Ynn/selfstar/for-beginners/basic-follow-me.md

 #### The DeviceListener interface

 Let's start with the sensors.

-We will implement a DeviceListener.
+In order to be notified when something is modified in the environment, we must implement a DeviceListener.

 {note}
 **DeviceListener :** The DeviceListener interface allows to get notification when a device change.